Love the future

 From China Digital Space

-One of the designers behind the iconic Bird's Nest Stadium, Ai was prominent in the art world long before he became a thorn in the Chinese government's side.
-He started to rankle the authorities in May 2008 when he lead a project to collect the names of children who died in the Sichuan earthquake.
-Active on Twitter, In February of 2011 he tweeted about the calls for a "jasmine revolution" in China modeled after the protests in Egypt.
-After receiving frequent visits from the police and seeing the destruction of his Shanghai studio in late 2010, and in the midst of a crackdown reflecting government anxieties over the Arab Spring, Ai attempted to leave for Hong Kong on April 3.
+One of the designers behind the iconic Bird's Nest Stadium for the Beijing Olympics, Ai was prominent in the art world long before he became a thorn in the Chinese government's side.
+He started to rankle the authorities in May 2008 when he led a project to collect the names of children who died in the Sichuan earthquake.
+Active on Twitter, In February 2011 he tweeted about the calls for a "jasmine revolution" in China modeled after protests in Egypt.
+After receiving frequent visits from the police and seeing the destruction of his Shanghai studio in late 2010, and in the midst of a crackdown reflecting government anxieties over the Arab Spring, Ai attempted to leave for Hong Kong on April 3, 2011.
 He was detained while boarding his flight and disappeared for 81 days.
 Once back home and under surveillance, he didn't stay silent for long.